Like Kind Exchange also known as a 1031 exchange

 Determining what counts as real property

-New Regs.
-Sec.
-1.1031(a)-3 provides a unifying definition of real property for Sec.
-1031.
-The starting point under Regs.
-Sec.
-1.1031(a)-3(a)(1) holds that real property includes “land and improvements to land, unsevered natural products of land, and water and air space superjacent to land.”
+Real property includes “land and improvements to land, unsevered natural products of land, and water and air space superjacent to land.”
 From there, taxpayers have a facts-and-circumstances analysis to determine whether their assets qualify in one of those categories.
-Importantly, new Regs.
-Sec.
-1.1031(a)-3(a)(4) provides that each distinct asset must be analyzed separately from any other assets to determine whether it counts as real property.
+Each distinct asset must be analyzed separately from any other assets to determine whether it counts as real property.